Qualifications and their levels

 Levels of tertiary qualifications

-Ten tertiary qualification levels exist in New Zealand, from Level 1 certificates to Level 10 Doctorates.
-They are:
+Tertiary qualification levels in New Zealand range from Level 1 certificates to Level 10 Doctorates:

 - Level 1 certificates